 About Detachment 890

-We continue to strive to meet and exceed the accomplishments earned by the cadets of the past 61 years.
-Our detachment will continue the push to be not only the preeminent detachment of the South East region, but the preeminent detachment across our entire nation.
-As our detachment moves forward, we will remain one of the Air Force's premier sources for commission and produce its finest officers.
+We continue to meet and exceed the impressive accomplishments of the detachment in the 61 years it has been active.
+We will continue to strive to not only be the best detachment in the South East Region, but also in the nation.
+We will continue to produce Air Force officers of the highest caliber.
+Without a doubt, we will remain one of the Air Force's premier training environments for future Air Force officers.